alexandergogl/qgis-resources/README.md

 ### Importing server URLs into QGIS 3

-Next, import the xml files into QGIS by launching QGIS and clicking on the symbol beneath the new file symbol (Datenquellenverwaltung öffnen).
+Import the xml files into QGIS by launching QGIS and clicking on the symbol beneath the new file symbol (Datenquellenverwaltung öffnen).

 ![Datenquellenverwaltung öffnen](images/qgis-01.png)